History of the Catholic Church in Mexico: Liberal reform (1857–1861)

 Lerdo de Tejada was the Minister of Finance and required that the Church sell much of its urban and rural land at reduced prices.
 If the Church did not comply, the government would hold public auctions.
-The Law also stated that the Church could not gain possession of properties in the future.
+The Law also prohibited future acquisition of land by the Church.
 However, the Lerdo Law did not apply only to the Church.
 It stated that no corporate body could own land.
 Broadly defined, this would include ejidos, or communal land owned by Indian villages.
 Initially, these ejidos were exempt from the law, but eventually these Indian communities suffered an extensive loss of land.

 By 1857, additional anti-clerical legislation such as the Iglesias Law (named after José María Iglesias) regulated the collection of clerical fees from the poor and prohibited clerics from charging for baptisms, marriages, or funeral services.
 Marriage became a civil contract, although no provision for divorce was authorized.
 Registry of births, marriages and deaths became a civil affair, with President Benito Juárez registering his newborn son in Veracruz.
 The number of religious holidays was reduced and several holidays to commemorate national events introduced.
 Religious celebrations outside churches, such as processions and outdoor Masses, were forbidden, use of church bells restricted, and clerical dress was prohibited in public.

 One other significant Reform Law was the Law for the Nationalization of Ecclesiastical Properties, which would eventually secularize nearly all of the country's monasteries and convents.
 The government had hoped that this law would bring in enough revenue to secure a loan from the United States, but sales would prove disappointing from the time it was passed all the way to the early 20th century.